tommythorn/fpgammix/README.md

 even bigger issues for a superscalar or out-of-order execution implementation.

+A related and possibly even more serious issue: the ISA appears a challenging code generation target -- GCC has now dropped support for MMIX, but the version that did support it reveal a surprising amount of overhead that isn't apparent in hand-written examples.

+## Conclusion
-At the end of the day, the value of a processor is the amount of computation for the given resources and the MMIX ISA includes a lot of complexity that doesn't contribute significantly to the performance of average programs.
+At the end of the day, the value of a processor comes from the software it executes.
+Once we have that, we care about performance, which ends up being a question of efficiency;
+how efficiently we can turn power, area, design-time, etc into faster execution.
+This exercise concluded that the MMIX ISA includes a lot of complexity that doesn't contribute significantly to the performance of common programs.